SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.ProcessAutomation.md

 ## Remarks

-This tag should only be used in the Process Automation Queue Driver.
+This tag should only be used in the Process Automation queue connector.